-Are you a Rhode Islander living in another state?
+Are you a Rhode Island native now living in another state?
 Are your mom and dad still living at home?
 Maybe one of them isn’t doing so well anymore.
 Or maybe you’re starting to think about the reality that as people age, they might need help.

 Don’t wait until there’s a crisis to start thinking about caregiving.
 Next time you visit home, open a discussion with your loved one and, if possible, other family members to:

 - Consider care options – This will depend on your loved one’s medical needs, level of independence, and financial resources.

 - Organize important documents– Encourage them to have legal documents prepared such as Durable Power of Attorney for Health Care and Durable Power of Attorney for Asset Management.

 - Gather contact information for those nearby who may need to help, such as friends, neighbors, and care providers.

 Every situation is different, but do your best to communicate as much as possible with your loved one and keep them involved in any care decisions (unless the ability to make decisions is impaired).

 “The loss of independence can be very traumatic.
 It can affect a person’s mind and well-being because it’s not the life they’ve always known,” says Sharon Laushway, a health advocate at BCBSRI.
 Listen to your loved one and be respectful of their wishes.
 Be flexible and understand that their needs will likely change over time.